Kihau/DiscordBot/External/README.md

 # External dependencies
-Some external dependencies are required to run the both with all features:
+Some external dependencies are required to run the bot with all features:
     - lavalink

 All links provided in the [download](download-external.sh) script